somunachima/somunachima/README.md

     - 📚 [Get Your Own Teaching Assistant](https://github.com/AranSeehra/gyota) (also with a team!)
     - 💻 I code using `.rb`, `.js`, `.tsx`, `.html`, `.css`

-- 👀 And actively looking for a full stack developer role
 - 📫 Contact me on [**LinkedIn**](https://www.linkedin.com/in/somakudu/)
 - ✨ Check out my [**portfolio website**](https://www.somunachima.com/) which I designed and built from scratch
 - 📧 Or **email me** at somakudu@gmail.com